 - upon the analysis of a given treaty, convention or federal law, such decisions conflict with precedents issued by the Supreme Court of Justice or the Supreme Court on the same matter.

-It is also the court responsible to grant the exequatur of foreign decisions or judgments in Brazil.
-An exequatur is a legal document that permits the enforcement of a foreign decision or judgment within the jurisdiction of the court giving the exequatur.
+It is also the court responsible to grant the exequatur of foreign decisions, foreign arbitral awards or foreign judgments in Brazil.
+An exequatur is a precondition that permits the enforcement of a foreign decision, judgment or arbitral award within Brazilian territory.

 Supreme Court